Meet the WGGC Collaborative Network

 Funded by MKW.NRW

 With funding from the Ministry of Culture and Science of the German state of North Rhine-Westphalia (MKW.NRW), WGGC continues to deliver cutting-edge genomic services to the scientific community while also providing robust educational opportunities for early-career researchers and professionals.
-Open DFG Call for sequencing projects The DFG now offers additional opportunities to apply for funding for projects with high sequencing costs in collaboration with academic sequencing institutions.
-Furthermore, projects with sequencing costs in both medical and non-medical settings can be funded.

-Joint Scientific Establishment founded
+Joint Scientific Institution

 The center continues to provide cutting-edge genome technologies for medical research, biodiversity studies, plant breeding, and other areas of genetics.